-1 [CALIFORNIA DEALERS' CENTRAL ROLE] 2 31.
-Significantly, the State of California has reserved the entire field of licensing and registration of 3 firearms to itself.
+[CALIFORNIA DEALERS' CENTRAL ROLE]

+- 31. Significantly, the State of California has reserved the entire field of licensing and registration of firearms to itself.
 (Pen.
-Code, § 53071.)
-32. With limited exception, nearly all firearm transfers within California must be processed through 4 5 a dealer licensed by the United States, California, and the local authorities to engage in the retail sale of 6 firearms.
+Code, § 53071.) - 32.
+With limited exception, nearly all firearm transfers within California must be processed through a dealer licensed by the United States, California, and the local authorities to engage in the retail sale of firearms.
 (Pen.
-Code, §§ 26700, 27545.)
-7 33.
-And, the State of California mandated that upon presentation of identification by a firearm 8 purchaser, a licensed California firearms dealer shall transmit the information to the Department of 9 Justice.
+Code, §§ 26700, 27545.) - 33.
+And, the State of California mandated that upon presentation of identification by a firearm purchaser, a licensed California firearms dealer shall transmit the information to the Department of Justice.
 (Pen.
-Code, § 28215, subd. (d).)
-10 34.
-As such, the State of California has made licensed firearms dealers state agents in connection 11 with the gathering and dispensing of information on the purchase of firearms.
+Code, § 28215, subd. (d).) - 34.
+As such, the State of California has made licensed firearms dealers state agents in connection with the gathering and dispensing of information on the purchase of firearms.
 (United States v.
-12 Tallmadge (9th Cir.
-1987) 829 F.2d 767.)
-13 35.
-The State of California also manded that the DOJ shall examine specified records to determine 14 whether the applicant is prohibited from owning or possessing firearms once it receives the information 15 from the dealer.
+Tallmadge (9th Cir.
+1987) 829 F.2d 767.) - 35.
+The State of California also mandated that the DOJ shall examine specified records to determine whether the applicant is prohibited from owning or possessing firearms once it receives the information from the dealer.
 (Pen.
-Code, § 28220.)
-36. The State did authorize the DOJ to indiscriminately stop or inhibit sales.
-Rather, the State has 16 17 only granted the DOJ the authority to stop sales for certain specified reasons.
-For example, the DOJ is 18 permitted to stop the sale if a purchaser is deemed a prohibited person.
+Code, § 28220.) - 36.
+The State did not authorize the DOJ to indiscriminately stop or inhibit sales.
+Rather, the State has only granted the DOJ the authority to stop sales for certain specified reasons.
+For example, the DOJ is permitted to stop the sale if a purchaser is deemed a prohibited person.
 (See e.g. Pen.
-Code, §28220.).
-19 37.
+Code, §28220.). - 37.
 The State did not authorize the DOJ to indiscriminately delay sales.
 Rather, the State only granted the DOJ the authority to delay sales for specified reasons.
-For example, the DOJ is permitted to 20 delay if its records indicate that the purchaser may be prohibited, additional research is needed to make a 21 22 final determination.
+For example, the DOJ is permitted to delay if its records indicate that the purchaser may be prohibited, additional research is needed to make a final determination.
 (See e.g. Pen.
-Code, $\S28220(f)(1)(A)$ - authorizing a 30-day delay under specified circumstances but permitting the release of the firearm by the Dealer if the DOJ cannot determine the 23 purchaser to be ineligible to possess firearms within the 30-day period.)
-24 25 38.
-Thus, while the DOJ is the gatekeeper of firearm transactions within the State, its ability to delay
+Code, §28220(d) & (f)(1)(A) or if the DROS application contains any blank spaces or inaccurate, illegible, or incomplete information, preventing identification of the purchaser or the handgun or other firearm to be purchased authorizing a 30-day delay under specified